WyriHaximus/blog.wyrihaximus.net/source/_posts/2018-02-05-reactphp-with-recoilphp.markdown

 echo $argv[$i], ': ', yield $resolver->resolve($argv[$i]), PHP_EOL;
 ```

-As you can see in the outcome of that code, the hostname gets printed, then that coroutine is paused and the
+As you can see in the outcome of that code, the hostname gets printed, then that coroutine is paused and the other takes over
+and starts printing it's first bit of text.
+By getting the desired value before printing we avoid this.

 ![Coroutine order gone wrong](/images/posts/coroutines-gone-wrong.png)